openPupil/Open-PupilEXT/Misc/Executable_arguments.md

 `-startImageRecording` - Start image recording.
 Image recording path and name should be set beforehand.

 `-setDataOutputPath "<path and name>"` - Set data ("csv") recording path and name.
 Make sure you do not use special characters as they may be restricted for use by the operating system in folder/file names.
 Cannot be altered while a data ("csv") recording is going on.

+`-setDataOutputDelimiter "<delimiter>"` - Set global delimiter character.
+Accepted characters are a comma, a semicolon or tab character.

 `-startDataRecording` - Start data ("csv") recording.
 Data recording path and name should be set beforehand.